 We finished Life of Fred: Goldfish and have moved on to Life of Fred: Honey.
 As I like to say any time I mention Life of Fred, while it is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.

-Chris continues to read many Ruth Manning-Sanders fairy and folk tales to Sarah when he’s home at bedtime; her favorite ones come from A Book of Ogres and Trolls.
+Chris continues to read many Ruth Manning-Sanders fairy and folk tales to Ashar when he’s home at bedtime; her favorite ones come from A Book of Ogres and Trolls.

-And since Sarah’s interest in her American Girl dolls continues, she decided she wanted to read the start of Kit’s story, Meet Kit.
-Kit is 9 years old in 1934, so her story focuses on life during the Depression, which has been interesting as Sarah has started talking to my mom about her memories of growing up just a little bit later in the Depression.
+And since Ashar’s interest in her American Girl dolls continues, she decided she wanted to read the start of Kit’s story, Meet Kit.
+Kit is 9 years old in 1934, so her story focuses on life during the Depression, which has been interesting as Ashar has started talking to my mom about her memories of growing up just a little bit later in the Depression.

 Next, we’re going to see what other books in Kit’s series our library has to offer!